FAQ

 Q. What is Great Community Give and how does it work?

-The eighth annual Great Community Give is a one-day event that promotes charitable giving to 501 (c)3 nonprofit organizations located in and serving Harrisonburg and Rockingham County.
+The ninth annual Great Community Give is a one-day event that promotes charitable giving to 501 (c)3 nonprofit organizations located in and serving Harrisonburg and Rockingham County.

 There is no entry fee or charge to nonprofits to participate and the minimum donation is $10.
 The Community Foundation of Harrisonburg and Rockingham County hosts this event by contributing administrative resources and giving platform costs.